emsknock/binder/documentation/week-1.md

 I started the project by deciding an initial project structure: all common data structures will be inside a `/structures` directory, all the files relating to the actual Hamming Code and LZW algorithms will be inside their own `/compressors/hamming` and `/compressors/lzw` directories.
 The main program logic will be as simple as possible and reside in a `/main.ts` file.

 I've already written three of the data structures I know I'm going to use.
-I haven't written tests for them yet, so they might have some fundamental errors in their implementations.
+I haven't written tests for the priority queue yet, so it might have some fundamental errors in its implementation.
 The typing is valid according to TypeScript, though, which is a good sign.

 I'm going to implement the two algorithms one-by-one.
 I'll write the Hamming Coding portion first, as that's the one I understand thoroughly already.
 After that I'll tackle LZW.